 If you are looking to start investing in the UK, the number of options can be overwhelming.
 But here is the thing: there is no single best broker for everyone.
 Each platform on this list is the best at something specific.
 Depending on what matters most to you, whether that is low fees, automation, a great interface, or access to global markets, your ideal broker could be completely different from someone else's.
+Picking the wrong one is one of the common investing mistakes that can quietly cost you thousands over time.

 All five brokers on this list are regulated by the Financial Conduct Authority (FCA), and all your funds are protected by the Financial Services Compensation Scheme (FSCS).
 From a safety perspective, you are in good hands with any of them.
+If you end up using more than one, I have written separately about how I actually use multiple brokers with one specific job per platform.

 What is a Stocks and Shares ISA?